Tuk93/Great-circle-distance/README.md

 ```
  python3 querytable.py > output.txt
 ```
-Note: In case you receive any errors related to tab inconsistency, please use autopep8 to remove inconsistent tabs
+Note: In case you receive any errors related to tab inconsistency, please use autopep8 to remove inconsistent tabs and run again querytable.py with above
 ```
 pip install autopep8
 autopep8 -i querytable.py